openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_adv-features.rst

 Security groups
 ~~~~~~~~~~~~~~~

-Security groups and security group rules allows administrators and
+Security groups and security group rules allow administrators and
-tenants the ability to specify the type of traffic and direction
+tenants to specify the type of traffic and direction
 (ingress/egress) that is allowed to pass through a port.
 A security
 group is a container for security group rules.